soupdevsolutions/rust-lambda-starter/README.md

 ### Deployment

+Before being able to deploy anything, you will need to **create the state bucket manually**.
+Use the bucket name from `./infrastructure/main.tf` or change it, if it's taken.

 The recommended way for deploying the project is to use GitHub Actions; however, you can also do it from your local machine.

 For deploying with GitHub Actions, push your project to a new repository, go to the repository's **Settings** -> **Secrets and variables** -> **Actions**, and add secrets for your IAM user credentials: